-Associate Professor of Sociology; Director of Sustainability
+Associate Professor of Sociology; Director of the Office of Environmental Sustainability

 BA, Colorado State University; MA.
 Humboldt State University; PhD, Utah State University